NayakwadiS/mftool/docs/index.rst

 ]}

-Get daily performance of debt schemes
+Get daily performance of Debt schemes
 -------------------------------------------------

 Get Performance of open ended debt schemes for all AMCs